 They also attack the adult chickens on the head or the neck, eating what they only want and leaving the rest.

 After a skunk attack, you’ll find a decapitated chicken carcass with feathers all over your coop.

 Skunks may eat the entire young chicks due to their small size.

 It cannot be easy to notice if you have a lot of chicks.

-Regular checking and counting will help you determine if a predator is eating your chicks.
+Regular checking and counting will help determine if a predator is eating your chicks.

-If you feel something is eating your chicks, quickly check if there are holes in your coop and try to look around.
+If you feel something is eating your chicks, quickly check for holes in your coop and try to look around.

 You might find a skunk hiding inside your cage mostly at night.